 The digital medium affects the object of representation, modifies its content and creates new visual semantics.
-In this context, the series “Pixels on Old Masters” is a play on perception where images of classical works are translated and eventually altered by computer completely, the computer being an equalizer – an efficiency oriented mechanism and medium of perception where all the inputs are nothing more than pure data.
-Specifically, oil paintings of the old masters are reduced to RGB fields of pixels to be operated upon by code which reads and eventually renders them as quantifiable results.
+In this context, the series “Pixels on Old Masters” is a play on perception where images of classical works are translated and eventually altered digitally, the computer being an equalizer – an efficiency oriented mechanism and medium of perception where all inputs are nothing more than pure data.
+The result is abstract, dynamic and unexpected.

 Seascapes is a series of synthetic marine landscapes.
 Whereas Hiroshi Sugimoto’s seascape photography shows the real sea and the real sky becoming a linear abstraction and Gerhard Richter’s realistic photo paintings exude a mild mist which romanticizes both sea and sky, here we’re looking at a clean, standard rendering of a seascape.
 The sea is almost flat, the clouds roam above in a low light, at dusk or at dawn.
 The hyperrealism is an aim, as everything is a setup, a 3D modelled mass of vertices under a cold software sky.